fourieraudio/docs/docs/transform/faq.md

 You will need:
 * A **transform**.engine (:wink:)
 * One or more Dante-enabled devices to patch the engine to
-* A computer running either Windows (10 upwards) or macOS (11 upwards) to control the engine.
+* A computer to run the Transform control software, running either Windows (10 upwards) or macOS (11 upwards).

-The **transform**.engine is controlled using the Transform Windows/macOS application, that will be free to download on this site.

-The **transform**.engine is Dante-enabled, meaning that it can be integrated into any Dante system.
-More details about Dante can be found [here](https://www.audinate.com/video-series-getting-started-with-dante-audio-networking-training).

 ### How can I buy a **transform**.engineengine?